jumormt/PSTA-16/README.md

 For LLVM, when building it, its recommended to add option `-DLLVM_LINK_LLVM_DYLIB=ON` to build dynamic lib to make it less likely to encounter error like duplicated definition of symbol `llvm::opt...`.

-For SVF, its recommended to replace the line `#define STATIC_OBJECT malloc(10)` in extapi.c with following contents to reduce the false positive memory leak report.
+Also for SVF, its recommended to build dynamic libs by add option `-DBUILD_SHARED_LIBS=on` to avoid duplicated option errors and replace the line `#define STATIC_OBJECT malloc(10)` in extapi.c with following contents to reduce the false positive memory leak report.

+Considering LLVM dependes on zstd, if LLVM and SVF both are statically built, we need to link PSTACore to zstd.

 ```cpp
 #include <alloca.h>